azureuse7/public_code/11-Docker/08-How to Create a Docker Image/main.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

+### Explanation of Instructions

-Every valid Dockerfile starts with a FROM instruction.
-This instruction sets the base image for your resultant image.
+- **FROM** sets `ubuntu:latest` as the base image for the resulting image.

-The EXPOSE instruction is used to indicate the port that needs to be published.
-Using this instruction doesn't mean that you won't need to --publish the port.
-You'll still need to use the --publish option explicitly.
-This EXPOSE instruction works like a documentation for someone who's trying to run a container using your image.
-It also has some other uses that I won't be discussing here.
+- **EXPOSE** indicates the port that needs to be published.
+Note that this instruction alone does not publish the port — you still need to use `--publish` explicitly when running the container.
+It acts as documentation and has some additional uses.

-The RUN instruction in a Dockerfile executes a command inside the container shell.
-The apt-get update && apt-get install nginx -y command checks for updated package versions and installs NGINX.
-The apt-get clean && rm -rf /var/lib/apt/lists/* command is used for clearing the package cache because you don't want any unnecessary baggage in your image.
-These two commands are simple Ubuntu stuff, nothing fancy.
-The RUN instructions here are written in shell form.
-These can also be written in exec form.
-You can consult the official reference for more information.
+- **RUN** executes commands inside the container shell. `apt-get update && apt-get install nginx -y` installs NGINX, and `apt-get clean && rm -rf /var/lib/apt/lists/*` clears the package cache to keep the image lean.

-Finally the CMD instruction sets the default command for your image.
-This instruction is written in exec form here comprising of three separate parts.
-Here, nginx refers to the NGINX executable.
-The -g and daemon off are options for NGINX.
-Running NGINX as a single process inside containers is considered a best practice hence the usage of this option.
-The CMD instruction can also be written in shell form.
-You can consult the official reference for more information.
+- **CMD** sets the default command for the image.
+Running NGINX as a single process (`daemon off;`) inside containers is considered a best practice.

+## Building the Image

 ```bash
 docker image build .
 ```

-Now to run a container using this image, you can use the container run command coupled with the image ID that you received as the result of the build process.
-In my case the id is 3199372aa3fc evident by the Successfully built 3199372aa3fc line in the previous code block.
+## Running a Container from the Custom Image

+Use the image ID from the build output (e.g., `3199372aa3fc`) to run a container:

 ```bash
 docker container run --rm --detach --name custom-nginx-packaged --publish 8080:80 3199372aa3fc

 docker container ls
 ```

-To verify, visit http://127.0.0.1:8080 and you should see the default response page.
+Visit `http://127.0.0.1:8080` to verify the default NGINX response page is served.